Lakshyyaa/LoopAI/README.md

 - 📧 **Multi-Inbox Gmail Integration**: Sync and manage multiple Gmail inboxes within the app.
 - 📝 **Smart Note-Taking**: Organize and retrieve your notes with ease.
 - 🔍 **Intelligent Search**: Find exactly what you need across notes and emails.
+- 🔝 **Priority-Based Email**: Sorting: Sort your emails by priority to focus on what's most important first.
 - 🎨 **Beautiful UI**: Enjoy a sleek, intuitive interface designed for productivity using shadcn UI.
 - 🧠 **Advanced AI Capabilities**: Powered by Vercel AI SDK and Claude Connect API.
 - 🔗 **Vector Embeddings**: Utilize Pinecone DB for efficient similarity search and information retrieval.